yeoshuheng/LC-LoRA/README.md

 |      LeNet     |         LC       |          537.584%        |         81.39%       |
 |                |     LC + LoRA    |         1889.2869%       |        94.707%       |

+### Accuracy Performance

+Restored models have a *< 4%* accuracy deviation compared to original full non-LoRA models with the exception of LeNet.
+A possible explanation would be the linear layers of LeNet are too small (0.05M parameters), resulting in poor capture of training delta.

 ### Credits

 Design of the mechanism inspired by the following works: